usharesoft/appcenter-docs/end-user/en/source/pages/apis/using-java-sdk.rst

 Communicating with UForge
 -------------------------

-The ``UForgeConnector`` class provides all the lower level communication with UForge AppCenter by leverering the `Jersey client API <http://jersey.java.net/>`_.
+The ``UForgeConnector`` class provides all the lower level communication with UForge AppCenter by leveraging the `Jersey client API <http://jersey.java.net/>`_.
 This class creates HTTP packets with the correct header information and constructs the request URI to authenticate the request (using the secret and public keys).
 The response is parsed by JAXB to provide POJO Java classes of the response information.

 Normally the first step is to get the user information of the account being used to authenticate.
 The response provides the URIs to the organizations, appliances and software this user has access to.
 The code below shows how to recuperate the user information.
 Note, as UForge is completely RESTful, when the method ``login()`` is used, no session is created between the client and UForge.
 Each request will reuse the authentication information stored in this ``UForgeConnector`` instance.